Evolution of density perturbations in fractional cosmology: Introduction

 Using this framework, one can recover Bardeen's equation for density perturbations without explicit reference to metric perturbations, and further generalize it to multi-fluid systems, leading naturally to the Kodama--Sasaki equations \cite{kodama1984cosmological,lyth1990evolution}.
 It has been believed that the fluid-flow approach is often simpler and more physically transparent, while exhibiting a clear structural analogy with Newtonian perturbation theory.

-\item[Action-based and Hamiltonian approaches] In certain applications-notably in the quantization of perturbations and in the analysis of fundamental stability conditions, cosmological perturbations are studied by expanding the action to second order in perturbation variables.
+\item[Action-based and Hamiltonian approaches:] In certain applications-notably in the quantization of perturbations and in the analysis of fundamental stability conditions, cosmological perturbations are studied by expanding the action to second order in perturbation variables.
 This approach is particularly powerful in inflationary cosmology, where it provides a direct route to the quantization of scalar and tensor modes.
 However, in effective or generalized models, the technical implementation of this method may become highly non-trivial. \end{description}

-In standard Newtonian cosmology (NC), perturbations are obtained using the continuity, Euler, and Poisson equations.
-The fundamental perturbation variable is the density contrast $\delta = \delta \rho / \rho$, whose evolution equation governs the growth of cosmic structures.
-This formulation represents the Newtonian counterpart of the fluid-flow approach in relativistic cosmology.
+One or more of the mentioned perturbative approaches, chosen according to their efficiency and suitability, have been applied in Newtonian cosmology (NC), the standard cosmological framework of general relativity, as well as in various modified cosmological models.
+In particular, in standard NC, perturbations are obtained using the continuity, Euler, and Poisson equations.
+The fundamental perturbation variable is the density contrast, whose evolution equation governs the growth of cosmic structures.
+This formulation represents the Newtonian counterpart of the fluid-flow approach \cite{lyth1990evolution} in relativistic cosmology.
+Accordingly, in this work, we show that, within modified Newtonian cosmological models, such as the emergent $\Lambda$CDM cosmology \cite{rasouli2026emergent}, constructed inspired by the frameworks developed in \cite{calcagni2010quantum,calcagni2010fractal}, the adoption of fluid-flow approach constitutes a natural and effective approach for the analysis of cosmological perturbations.

-In the fractional NC considered in this work \cite{Rasouli:2026uax}, the situation is markedly different from the relativistic frameworks.
-Since no dynamical spacetime metric is present, perturbation schemes based on metric fluctuations are neither natural nor practically applicable.
-Instead, the fluid-flow approach provides the most appropriate conceptual and technical framework.
-It allows for a direct and consistent formulation of perturbations on top of the fractional Newtonian background, facilitates the analysis of dynamical stability, and enables a transparent comparison with both standard NC and observational constraints.